sbtah/from-Shoper/README.md

 - Second management command that downloads Products from Shoper is working.
 - Adding Images to parrent Product on creation of Product object is working.
 - Added kill_db.py script in root of the project to find and delete migration files and data base files.
+- Added ProductUpdateFromShoperView that pulls Data for product in view from Shoper Api.
+- Refactored update_database, import_images, import_product commands.
 - Working on: testing...